Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | livehouse108.net |

-Located along the high-rise structures near Sannomiya Station, this venue has led Kobe's indie scene.
-While rock-centered, it welcomes all genres and accommodates not just live shows but also sessions and recitals.
-In this intimate 150-capacity space, the distance between performers and audiences is exceptionally close.
-If you tell a regular band member "I'm looking for members," the word spreads through word-of-mouth.
+Located along the elevated tracks near Sannomiya Station, a venue that has led Kobe's indie scene.
+While rock-focused, all genres are OK, and it accommodates not just live shows but sessions and showcase events.
+In the intimate space of 150 capacity, the distance between performers and audience is exceptionally close.
+If you tell regular band members "I'm looking for members," the word spreads through the grapevine.

-Motomachi and Harborland — Where Distinctive Venues Gather
+Motomachi and Harborland — An Area Where Unique Venues Gather

 LIVEHOUSE&BAR ALWAYS -motomachi-